jsnhu/jsnhu.github.io/_posts/2019-03-08-spl-scheduling-1.md/JuMP.md

 ## Problem Specifications

-The Squamish Public Library has eight part-time employees who must cover seventeen different shifts.
+The Squamish Public Library has eight part-time employees who must cover seventeen different shifts throughout the week.
 These library shifts are classified into two types: shelving shifts and circulation (desk) shifts.
 Certain employees can only work certain shifts.
 We refer to these employees by their initials:
 * Three employees can *only* work desk shifts: KP, JP, EV.
 * Three employees can *only* work shelving shifts: DB, WA, TF.
 * Two employees can work *either* desk or shelving shifts: VG, ND.